 The sunburn-like feeling will last several hours and then nearly disappear.

 Sun should be avoided.
 Be aware that while driving one is exposed to the sun

 Sunscreen should be applied every morning and reapplied as often as is practical

 Soothing gel may be purchased from the clinic and used twice daily.

 Do not use acid or antiaging face products for 2 weeks after treatment.

-If you are at risk of PIH, the doctor will have given you instructions to buy some corticosteroid from the chemist to reduce the inflammation and lower your risk of PIH.
-This should be used for 7 days, twice daily.
-You should start your lightening agent again at day 7 unless advised otherwise by your doctor
+If you are at risk of PIH, the therapist may have recommended for you to purchase some topicals to prevent pigmentation and reduce the inflammation and lower your risk of PIH.

-Facial Swelling:.
+- Facial Swelling: this can occur especially in the under eye area is treated.
 This should resolve within the week.

-Blistering: This is very uncommon.
+- Blistering: This is uncommon.
 If this occurs, the patient needs to call the doctor urgently

 - Infection: The patient may notice a combination of the following: redness, tenderness, swelling, pain and pus.
 This needs to be treated urgently.
 The doctor must be contacted immediately